BeierZhu/Prompt-align/ProGrad.public/README.md

 - 16 shots: `bash main.sh stanford_cars rn50 end 16 8 False`

 **CLIP + CoOp + ProGrad**:

+**Please take note that the 8-shots and 16-shots results on Flowers102, DTD, and EuroSAT are gotten with lambda as 0.8.** To get the results in our paper, please change the variable LAMBDA in prograd.sh from 1.0 to 0.8.

 - 1 shot: `bash prograd.sh stanford_cars rn50_ep50 end 16 1 False`
 - 2 shots: `bash prograd.sh stanford_cars rn50_ep100 end 16 2 False`